BetaNYC/BoardStat/README.md

 ## Training Documents
 BetaNYC routinely hosts 90 min public training sessions.
 To find out about the next training session, join our [meetup](https://meetup.com/betanyc).
 If you are a Manhattan Community Board District Office staff member or Community Board member, email us at 'boardstat@manhattanbp.nyc.gov' to set up a personal one-on-one training.

+**IF you are looking for tutorals on how to use BoardStat's features, please check out our indepth page-by-page [videos on BetaNYC's YouTube](https://youtu.be/Q8JJfaizWik).**

 In the meantime, you can browse our training materials.
  * [BoardStat Training - Data Journey Worksheet](https://docs.google.com/document/d/1DHgVLrm-X1gs1rwovhpWA5En_ozcQnTWHYobmG9_B0A/edit) - This is the worksheet BetaNYC uses to teach BoardStat.
 You can find companion slides [here](http://bit.ly/betanyc_datajourney_manhattan).
  * [Training Videos](https://) - In development